geogardenclub/geogardenclub.github.io/docs/develop/quality-assurance/testing.md

 Warning!
 Replacing duplicate Field for Full Name -- this is OK to ignore as long as the field was intentionally replaced Warning!
 Replacing duplicate Field for Completed Permaculture Workshop -- this is OK to ignore as long as the field was intentionally replaced
 Warning!
 Ignoring Field unregistration for Completed Permaculture Workshop -- this is OK to ignore as long as the field was intentionally replaced
 Warning!
+Ignoring Field unregistration for Full Name -- this is OK to ignore as long as the field was intentionally replaced Warning!
+Ignoring Field unregistration for UserID -- this is OK to ignore as long as the field was intentionally replaced Warning!
 Ignoring Field unregistration for Chapter -- this is OK to ignore as long as the field was intentionally replaced Warning!
-Ignoring Field unregistration for UserID -- this is OK to ignore as long as the field was intentionally replaced Warning!
-Ignoring Field unregistration for Full Name -- this is OK to ignore as long as the field was intentionally replaced Warning!
 Ignoring Field unregistration for Username -- this is OK to ignore as long as the field was intentionally replaced Warning!
-Ignoring Field unregistration for Picture -- this is OK to ignore as long as the field was intentionally replaced Testing variety feature
+Ignoring Field unregistration for Picture -- this is OK to ignore as long as the field was intentionally replaced Testing value/unit feature
+... test Value/Unit CRUD
+<<GGC Rate Limiting Enabled>>
+<<GGC Rate Limiting Enabled>>
+Testing variety feature
 ... test Variety Index Screen
 ... test Variety CRUD
 ... test Variety Gold Varieties
-04:52 +1: All tests passed!
+08:48 +1: All tests passed!
 + flutter pub global run remove_from_coverage:remove_from_coverage -f coverage/lcov.info -r 'repositories\/.*$'
 + flutter pub global run remove_from_coverage:remove_from_coverage -f coverage/lcov.info -r 'data\/.*$'
 + flutter pub global run remove_from_coverage:remove_from_coverage -f coverage/lcov.info -r 'domain\/.*$'
 + flutter pub global run remove_from_coverage:remove_from_coverage -f coverage/lcov.info -r 'authentication\/.*$'
 + genhtml -q coverage/lcov.info -o coverage/html
 Overall coverage rate:
-  source files: 322
+  source files: 349
-  lines.......: 70.0% (6390 of 9059 lines)
+  lines.......: 77.2% (7427 of 9624 lines)
   functions...: no data found
 Message summary:
   no messages were reported